freedownloadhere/MathParser/README.md

 mkdir build
 cd build
 cmake ..
-make
 ```

+You may then use your build system of choice (Visual Studio, Makefiles etc.) to
+build the project.
 This will generate two executables, MathRepl and MathTests.

 In order to use the REPL, run MathRepl.